Allison AlexyAssistant Professor |

 Frederick H. DamonProfessor |

-Structuralism, Marxism, world system theory, chaos theory; ethnobotony, historical ecology, ethnoastronomy; social structure, kinship, exchange and hierarchy; Melanesia, East and South Asia, US culture in the contemporary world system. |
+Structuralism, Marxism, world system theory, chaos theory; ethnobotony, historical ecology, ethnoastronomy; social structure, kinship, exchange and hierarchy; Melanesia, East and South Asia, US culture in the contemporary world-system. |

 Brooks Hall, 206 434-924-6826 |

-Linguistic relativity; Spatial language and spatial cognition, cross-cultural philosophies of mind, conversational gesture.
-Mayan linguistics; morpho-syntactic expression of verb argument structure, linguistic prehistory.
-Social organization and social identity. |
+Linguistic relativity; spatial language and spatial cognition, cross-cultural philosophies of mind, conversational gesture.
+Mayan linguistics; morpho-syntactic expression of verb argument structure, linguistic prehistory; social organization and social identity. |

 Brooks Hall, 200 434-924-3002 |

-Linguistic morphology and phonology, Melanesian language and culture, history of anthropology, language endangerment, language documentation and description. |
+Structural linguistics, Melanesian language and culture, history of anthropology, language shift, language documentation and description. |

 Brooks Hall, 202 434-924-7048 |

-Gertrude FraserAssociate Professor & Vice Provost for Faculty Advancement |
+Gertrude FraserAssociate Professor |

 Medical anthropology; reproduction, the body and sexuality; race, gender and science; African American ethnography; applied methodology, historical anthropology. |

-Brooks Hall, 310 434-924-6821 |
+Brooks Hall, 308 434-924-2624 |

 Richard HandlerProfessor & Director of Global Development Studies Program |